-Following Kotler and Keller (2006), we define image as the set of beliefs, ideas, and impressions a person holds regarding an object.
+The set of beliefs, ideas, and impressions a person holds regarding shipping

 Image is the result of perception, the process by which an individual selects, organizes, and interprets information inputs to create a meaningful picture of the world.
 Perception has been studied in experimental psychology for a long time.
 According to Shiffman (1982), perception involves receiving/seeking stimulation from the external environment by listening, looking, touching, smelling, tasting, and being opposed to forces of gravity and acceleration, e.g. by being pushed and pulled.
 This means that other activities than looking and listening can contribute to the creation and development of an image.
+The physical movements of a ship in stormy weather leading to seasickness are only one example of activities referred to by Shiffman which could contribute to an individual's image of shipping.

 In order to develop the image of shipping to a measurable construct we start from the assumption that image is a multidimensional concept (cf. Hampton et al., 1987; Newman, 1957; Herzog, 1963; Dichter, 1985; Spector, 1961; Stell and Fisk, 1986).
+Appendix 4 contains a comprehensive literature study of image and related concepts.
 The managerial relevance of the image construct is based on the common notion of links between image and behaviour.
 Based on this notion, it is reasonable to assume that improved knowledge about conceptual and empirical aspects of its image could help the shipping industry to accomplish long range strategic goals by influencing the behaviour of key target groups.
 An important task for scientific image research when developing a construct for shipping management, therefore, must be to identify, describe, and explain dimensions that are true descriptors of the phenomenon of interest and at the same time relevant from a managerial point of view.
 This calls for considering both general and specific aspects of shipping in order not to end up with results that are too myopic.
 In this paper we are focusing on both general dimensions of shipping and dimensions related to shipping as a possible career path.